Positive and negative impetus for Bhakti

 Prabhupada said to his disciples, that if we were not happy in our Krishna conscious activities then we were doing something wrong.
 One way of looking at that "something wrong" is that, if we are not happy then we need to search out the specific reason and make necessary changes.
 Sadness or depression are types of feedback that we need to make changes in our life.

 Generally people only succeed in activities they love to do.
 So one of the secrets of KC is to find what we love to do, what we feel called to do as our service to Krishna.
-Sure we should at times do what is required, or some emergency devotional service, yet most people can't major in that crisis management environment.
+Sure, we should at times do what is required, say in some emergency devotional service, yet most people can't major in that crisis management environment.
 At least I and many of my generation of devotees couldn't.

 So we need both negative and positive impetus.
 At different times we may be inspired primarily by one or the other, and by both in different measures.
 It is good to think about our motivations for service in this simple way since it can help us make transitions in our life based on our inner necessities.